satan-pro/TopFlow/README.md

 # Project-Pilot
-Clone this project to ypour local machine
+Clone this project to your local machine

 ### Create a React App
 Use the following command on your terminal : `npx create-react-app project-pilot`